alr-internship/self-supervised-depth-denoising/README.md

 Augment Dataset
 ---
+There exist two types of augmentations, whereby the `Augment in 3D` is preferred, as it generates better training data.

+### Augment in 3D **preferred**
+This augmentation technique rotates and translates the input images in 3D within some bounds.
+Use [augment_in_3d.py](src/data_processing/augment_in_3d.py) to generate the augmentations.
+The first two positional parameters must be input and output directory paths.
+The number of augmentations per image can be set with `--num-augs`, defaulting to 5.
+Parallelization is possible by setting `--jobs` to the number of threads.

+### Augment by Mask (deprecated)
-Since it is time consuming to record a large enough dataset for training, data augmentation can be applied.
+Since it is time-consuming to record a large enough dataset for training, data augmentation can be applied.
 The augmentation works the following: With the help of the previous step, each image pair also has the masks computed for each object detected in the image.
 These masks are used to generate multiple images for each image.
-It works the following: It generates all combinations of masks and applied the union of those masks on the image (sets regions outside of the masks to NaN).
+It works the following: It generates all combinations of masks and applied the union of those masks on the image (sets regions outside the masks to NaN).
 This generates for an image with 5 objects and therefore 5 masks 5! - 1= 121 images.
 The script to use is [augment_by_mask.py](src/data_processing/augment_by_mask.py).
 The parameters to